periph/bootstrap/README.md

 ## Flashing an SD card

-This example downloads the Raspbian Stretch Lite image and flashes it to an SD card.
-You must supply the path to the SD card:
+This example downloads the Raspbian Stretch Lite image and flashes it to an SD card connected to the workstation.
+You must connect one and only one SD card:

-- Linux: it is in the form of `/dev/sdX` or `/dev/mmcblkN`.
-- OSX: It is in the form of `/dev/diskX`.
-You can identify the disk of your SD card by running: `diskutil list`.
-It will look like `/dev/disk2`.

 ```
 go install periph.io/x/bootstrap/cmd/...
-edit-then-flash -manufacturer raspberrypi --wifi <ssid> <pwd> /dev/sdh
+edit-then-flash -manufacturer raspberrypi --wifi <ssid> <pwd
 ```

 `edit-then-flash` takes care of all the steps below on the micro computer's